ONQLin/GNN_755/Report.md

 # Report for the Power/Performance Estimations of GNN

 ## 1. Design Overview
 In the RTL design, considering that deeper hidden layers have increased bitwidth, which results in more logic delay for multiplication and sum(), I added flip-flop stages to the DNN with a tendency to relieve the deeper levels' critical paths.
-This helps in the performance and power comparison among different design options.
-I implemented an RTL design of DNN with flexible bitwidth and flip-flop stage insertion, as shown in the MS1-MS5 submissions.
+Moreover, I implemented an RTL design of DNN with flexible bitwidth and flip-flop stage insertion, as shown in the MS1-MS5 submissions.
 GNN designs with different frequencies are implemented from the behavioral to the physical layout level.
 They are then evaluated and compared in this milestone.

 &nbsp;
 ## 2. Design Comparison by PT